Quasiparticle focusing of bound states in two-dimensional $s$-wave superconductors: Conclusions

 In this work we provide a precise explanation of the role of the Fermi surface in the spatial anisotropy of YSR states in two-dimensional $s$-wave superconductors.
 To summarize, the anisotropy of the LDOS is encoded in an overall prefactor, and in the exponential decay length and oscillations.
 The prefactor also arises in the charge-density response in normal metals, and it depends inversely on the angle-dependent Fermi velocity and on the curvature of the Fermi contour, meaning that YSR states show prominent features along directions perpendicular to flatter sections of the Fermi contours.
 The decay length is proportional to the angle-dependent Fermi velocity constituting an elegant generalization of the superconducting coherence length which governs the exponential decay of YSR states on isotropic substrates.
 Through a simple scaling argument we show that the prefactor and the decay length are always in phase, therefore the knowledge of the energy dispersion allows to predict the shape and orientation of YSR states, even for STM measurements whose field of view is too small to encompass the exponential decay.
 Understanding how the Fermi surface shapes the spatial structure of YSR states eases the path towards the optimal design of collective impurity states on superconductors.

 We emphasize that contrary to previous works \cite{ortuzar2021yushibarusinov} we do not make any approximations regarding the Fermi surface, but instead, we apply our analytical expression to arbitrarily complex energy dispersions.
 Aside from reproducing the symmetry of the YSR states reported in STM experiments on NbSe\textsubscript{2}, we achieve an accurate \textit{quantitative} comparison with a tight-binding calculation using a realistic energy dispersion for NbSe\textsubscript{2} which showcases the power of our analytical approximation.
-Further, we find that the power-law decay of the LDOS at the YSR-state energy goes $1/r$.
-Earlier works \cite{wiesendanger:focusing, ortuzar2021yushibarusinov} had suggested that the power-law also reflected the anisotropy of the substrate, but here we prove that the exponent of the power law is independent of the geometry of the Fermi surface and it depends on the substrate dimensionality only (at least for Fermi surfaces without perfectly straight lines and van Hove singularities).
+Further, we find that under the assumption of a Fermi surface with strictly positive curvature, the power-law decay of the LDOS at the YSR-state energy goes as $1/r$ and depends on the substrate dimensionality only.
+Earlier works \cite{wiesendanger:focusing, ortuzar2021yushibarusinov} had suggested that quasiparticle focusing could lead to a slower decay.
+It remains an open question to investigate the next leading terms in the saddle-point expansion, which will arguably have a slower algebraic decay.
+These terms will become relevant for observation directions for which the critical points lie on straight segments of the Fermi surface or with nearly vasnishing curvature.
+Incidentally, the method presented in Ref.~\cite{ortuzar2021yushibarusinov} becomes more accurate in this limit, therefore, we conlude that the two theoretical descriptions complement each other.

 Moreover, we find that the most likely scattering processes involve excitations whose momenta lies on the Fermi contour where the gradient of the normal energy dispersion is parallel and anti-parallel to the observation direction.
 This implies that each pocket of the Fermi surface contributes twice as many meaningful scattering momenta than in the normal-metal scenario.
 The emerging scattering processes are indeed mediated by the condensate and constitute a distinctive feature of the superconducting nature of the substrate.
 Unfortunately, all the contributions to the bare propagator stemming from the same pocket decay similarly, therefore it does not seem plausible to arbitrarily enhance the Andreev-like processes; nevertheless, our analysis via the saddle-point technique deepens the current understanding of the underlying scattering mechanisms in the YSR problem.